Tangella Madhavi

-Tangella Madhavi (born 15 May 1977) is an Indian documentary filmmaker based in Mumbai.
-She majored in Direction and Screenplay Writing from Satyajit Ray Film and Television Institute (SRFTI), Kolkata, 2009.
-She also holds a post-graduate diploma in Social Communications Media from Sophia Polytechnic, Mumbai and a master's degree in English from Mumbai University.
-In 2006, she was selected for the prestigious Asian Film Academy and also is a recipient of the SARAI Fellowship ’2005, New Delhi, India.
-Apart from filmmaking, she spends her time writing, teaching and canine counseling wherein she specializes in teaching sign language to deaf dogs.
+Tangella Madhavi is an Indian documentary filmmaker based in Mumbai.
+An alumna of SRFTI, she holds a post-graduate diploma in Social Communications Media from Sophia Polytechnic, Mumbai and a Masters in English from Mumbai University.
+She was also selected for the prestigious Asian Film Academy and is a recipient of the SARAI Fellowship.
+She is currently a faculty at the Direction and Screenplay Writing at Satyajit Ray Film and Television Institute, Kolkata.